 30% of the Budget

 30% of your monthly income will go towards wants and desires.
 What are these?
 These are the things that you spend money on that aren’t absolutely necessary for day-to-day life.
-For example, manicures/pedicures, eating out at restaurants, streaming services like Hulu and Netflix, excess clothing, the movie theatre, vacation, and more.
+For example, manicures/pedicures, eating out at restaurants, streaming services like Hulu and Netflix, excess clothing, the movie theater, vacation, and more.
 What you want can be disguised as upgraded decisions, as well.
 For instance, buying the luxury vehicle instead of the economical one, or purchasing the latest smartphone instead of an older model.
 These luxuries can be viewed as upgraded essentials, but try not to do that too often.

 20% of the Budget